-The Animal League was established in 1988 to help the abused, abandoned, and neglected animals of Lake County.
+A. The Animal League was established in 1988 to help the abused, abandoned, and neglected animals of Lake County.
 We are proud of the way we utilize our limited resources with care.
-We operate a full scale adoption center and thrift shop and are very conscientious and thrifty about spending.
+We operate a full scale adoption center and thrift shop and have recently opened The Animal League Wellness Center to provide very affordable pet care so that no pet has to go without vet care.
+We are very conscientious and thrifty about spending.
 We are a registered 501(c)(3), operating on the generosity of the community.

-We do not receive any governmental funding or taxpayer money.
+A. We do not receive any governmental funding or taxpayer money.
 All of our funding comes from donations, mainly from our community.
 We are a 501 (c)(3) registered non-profit charity and The Animal League is a Guidestar Exchange Goldstar Participant committed to transparency.
 We re-use bags and cut coupons.
 We do all we can to make sure every penny goes to saving more animals.

-For every pet, we provide rehabilitation in addition to routine health care such as up-to-date vaccines and preventatives such as heartworm and flea control.
+A. For every pet, we provide rehabilitation in addition to routine health care such as up-to-date vaccines and preventatives such as heartworm and flea control.
 We spay/neuter and microchip each pet and test them for leukemia/aids and heartworms.

-Every single one of these dogs and cats requires medical treatment ranging from $100-$5000.00 each.
+Every single one of these dogs and cats requires medical treatment ranging from $450-$2,000.00 each.
 This medical treatment is in addition to housing, transport, feeding, and other costs associated with keeping them safe, healthy, and happy while in our care.